busterwood/Goodies/Goodies/Testing/README.md

 Static test methods are run in isolation.

 Instance methods are run on a new object instance per test.
+If the object implements `IDisposable` then the `Dispose` method will be called after the test.

 ### How to set-up a test?